abdrahmansoltan/Learning-Notes/Interviews/3-Interview-Questions.md

     - Handshake: The client initiates a WebSocket connection by sending an HTTP request with an `Upgrade` header to switch from HTTP to WebSocket protocol.
     - Long/Short Polling: WebSockets can be seen as an alternative to long polling or short polling techniques, where the server can push updates to the client without requiring the client to continuously poll for new data.
   - WebSockets are particularly useful for applications that require low-latency communication, such as chat applications, online gaming, and live updates.

+- **What is the difference between Short and Long Polling?**

+  - **Short Polling:**

+    - The client sends a request to the server at regular intervals (e.g., every few seconds) to check for new data.
+    - If there is no new data, the server responds immediately with an empty response.
+    - This can lead to increased latency and unnecessary network traffic, as requests are made even when there is no new data.
+    - It's suitable for applications where real-time updates are not critical, but periodic checks are acceptable.

+  - **Long Polling:**
+    - The client sends a request to the server, and the server holds the request open until new data is available or a timeout occurs.
+    - When new data is available, the server responds with the data, and the client can immediately send a new request to wait for more updates.
+    - This reduces latency and network traffic compared to short polling, as requests are only made when there is new data. but it can still lead to resource exhaustion on the server if not managed properly.
+    - It's suitable for applications that require near real-time updates, such as chat applications or live notifications.

+- **What is the difference between WebSockets and HTTP?**

+  - **WebSockets:**

+    - Provides a persistent, bidirectional communication channel.
+    - Allows real-time data exchange without the overhead of HTTP headers.
+    - Suitable for applications that require low-latency communication (e.g., chat applications, online gaming).
+    - Uses a single connection for multiple messages, reducing the need for repeated handshakes.

+  - **HTTP:**
+    - A stateless protocol used for request-response communication.
+    - Each request/response cycle involves sending headers and body, which can introduce latency.
+    - Suitable for traditional web applications where real-time updates are not required.
+    - Each request opens a new connection, leading to higher overhead compared to WebSockets.

+- **What is the difference between GET and POST methods in HTTP?**

+  - **GET Method:**

+    - Used to retrieve data from a server.
+    - Parameters are sent in the URL query string, making it visible in the browser's address bar.
+    - Limited in the amount of data that can be sent (URL length restrictions).
+    - Generally considered safe and idempotent (does not change server state).
+    - Supports caching by default, allowing responses to be stored and reused.
+    - Not safe for sensitive data, as parameters are visible in the URL.

+  - **POST Method:**
+    - Used to send data to a server, often resulting in a change in server state or side effects.
+    - Parameters are sent in the request body, making them not visible in the URL.
+    - No strict limitations on the amount of data that can be sent.
+    - Not idempotent, as multiple identical requests can result in different outcomes.
+    - Doesn't support caching by default, as POST requests are typically used for actions that modify data.
+    - Generally considered safer for sending sensitive data, as parameters are not exposed in the URL.

 ---